 They are powerful, acrobatic birds.
 Their wings and tail are extraordinarily large for their body size.
 In aerodynamic terms, they use variable geometry to maximize lift or glide as needed.
 In slow flight, they can turn on a dime, leaving virtual skid marks in the sky.
 During strong Santa Ana winds, I’ve seen them dynamically soaring (like an albatross) on slightly-sloped Lasky Mesa.

-One time I photographed a pair of northern harriers hunting on Lasky Mesa after sunset.
+Previously, I photographed a pair of northern harriers hunting on Lasky Mesa after sunset.
 It was a surreal experience to watch them in the diminishing light.
 They appeared to be working cooperatively, and their hunt was successful.

 The afternoon was full of Fall.
 Oak leaves danced in a cool breeze, their shadows producing a familiar speckled pattern of shadow and sun, shadow and sun.